-Sandy Oaks City Council decreased the property tax rate for the 2018 tax year to .238367 as revenues continue to grow for the City and the City approaches the issuance of bonds.
+Sandy Oaks City Council did not change the property tax rate for the 2019 tax year from .238367 as property values and other revenues continue to grow for the City and the City approaches the issuance of bonds.
 Council continues to focus most of their energy and most of the budget on maintenance and operations of the City.